danelahman/lograc-2022/README.md

 ## Pre-installed Agda in the computer classes

-While Agda has been pre-installed on the computers in the computer class, the centrally installed version of Agda might be out of date with respect to the version of standard library we include in these course materials.
+While Agda has been pre-installed on the computers in the computer class, the centrally installed version of Agda (v.2.6.0.1) is unfortunately **out of date** (very, by roughly two years) with respect to the version of Agda standard library (v.1.7.1) we include in these course materials.

-**Therefore we strongly recommend that, if possible, you work on the exercises on your own laptop/computer using one of the ways of obtaining Agda described below.** This will be especially useful in the latter parts of the course so that you could work on your project work outside of the prescribed exercise class times.
+**Therefore, we strongly recommend that, if possible, you work on the exercises on your own laptop/computer using one of the ways of obtaining an up to date version of Agda described below.** This will be especially useful in the latter parts of the course so that you could work on your project outside of the prescribed exercise class times, and so that you could use up to date versions of additional external libraries (if nessary for your project).

 ## Pre-built binaries for specific platforms